craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/mercenary-seeking-mission.md

 ## Guardrails

-I am unashamedly treating my business as a “lifestyle business.”
+I am unashamedly treating my consulting business as a “lifestyle business.”
 I don’t want to grow a big agency.

 What I do want is to provide tons of value to clients, support a comfortable life for my family, and create the flexibility to be very involved before my kid goes to school and give back to the community.